 “What are you talking about?”
 She snatched the binoculars back from him.
 “That’s not the girl, you goof!
 That’s the mother!
 Oh, wait a minute!
 Here’s the girl now, just coming out of the house.”

 “Oh,” he said.
-“The mother and the daughter look just alike to me.
+“The mother and the daughter look just alike.
 They’re both ugly.”

-“Well, the mother is about fifty years old and has on a lot of makeup and the girl is about my age.
+“Well, the mother is about fifty years old and has on a ton of makeup and the girl is about my age.
 That’s how you tell them apart.”

 “What do I care how to tell them apart?
 Maybe I just want to ignore them and mind my own business.”

 “I think we should go over there and welcome them to the neighborhood.
 That’s what you’re supposed to do when somebody new moves in.”